apioo/fusio/README.md

 Fusio is an API management platform where you can configure routes which execute specific actions.
 An action triggers your business logic, it is like a controller in a classical framework, you can also think of it like a serverless lambda function, which can be executed on a route call or via RPC.
 Fusio covers many aspects of the API management life cycle so that you can concentrate on writing the actual business logic of your API.
-The following feature list gives your a first overview:
+The following feature list gives you a first overview:

 * __OpenAPI generation__